Carmelo Anthony Launches Inclusive Global Content Company, Creative 7

 Along with Packer, Creative 7 is developing a hot-button, relevant series about famous professional athletes who influence culture, but remain on the periphery of true power in the multibillion-dollar industries that their talent built.
 When asked which sports stars will be highlighted, Anthony and Swann declined to reveal more details, but expressed great excitement in the project.

+Variety added that the production company aims to spotlight the stories of voices that have gone “unheard for too long.”

-Creative 7 is also releasing a project focused on police brutality that centers on a group of young basketball players known as the Jersey Four, who were racially profiled during an incident in the late ’90s.
+Creative 7 is in talks to release a project focused on police brutality that centers on a group of young basketball players known as the Jersey Four, who were racially profiled during an incident in the late ’90s.
 The group also has an unannounced project set up with “30 For 30” director Jonathan Hock, which will be announced soon.
 Safe to say Melo and Creative 7 have hit the ground running.

+Creative 7 will also reportedly spotlight famous professional athletes who have influenced culture, but when asked which sports icons would be featured in the piece, both Anthony and Swann declined to comment.
+Guess we will just have to wait and see.

+In a statement, Carmelo shared his excitement for the business venture with fans.

 Comments